Skip to main content

 • Lightweight internal apps and tools

-• Simple calculators, forms, or interactive visualizations generated by Assistant and shared as a self-contained experience for your team.
+• Simple calculators, forms, or interactive visualizations generated by Glean and shared as a self-contained experience for your team.

 • Research and analysis hubs